-- The students will be able to critically evaluate and discuss central ideas and theoretical components relating to cancer from the disciplines of pathology, cell biology, immunology, genetics and clinical oncology.
+- Be able to critically evaluate and discuss central ideas and theoretical components relating to cancer from the disciplines of pathology, cell biology, immunology, genetics and clinical oncology

-- The students will demonstrate appropriate practical skills in techniques commonly used in the characterisation and investigation of human cancers.
+- Demonstrate appropriate practical skills in techniques commonly used in the characterisation and investigation of human cancers

-- The students will be able evaluate data produced in the laboratory and prepare coherent and informative laboratory reports.
+- Be able to evaluate data produced in the laboratory and prepare coherent and informative laboratory reports

-- The students will be able to identify, critically evaluate and integrate the scientific literature in areas related to cancer research and clearly describe their findings.
+- Be able to identify, critically evaluate and integrate the scientific literature in areas related to cancer research and clearly describe their findings